jkclem/nhl-api-vignette/README.md

 ## `seasonRecords`

-The `seasonRecords` function returns the records stats for a single team.
+The `seasonRecords` function returns the records stats for a single franchise.
 For example, the most goals scored in a season and the season they scored it in.
 It takes one argument; `team`, which can either be the full name of a team (e.g. `"New Jersey Devils"`), or the **franchise Id** (e.g. `23` for the New Jersey Devils).

 ``` r